omahs/bolt/testnets/holesky/README.md

 After all of the steps above have been completed, we can proceed with running the off-chain infrastructure.

-There are various way to run the Bolt Sidecar depending on your preferences and your preferred signing methods:
+There are various ways to run the Bolt Sidecar depending on your preferences and your preferred signing methods:

 1. Docker mode (recommended)
 2. [Commit-Boost](https://commit-boost.github.io/commit-boost-client) mode (requires Docker)